RenderKit/ospray/doc/api.md

   float interpupillaryDistance distance between left and right eye when
                                stereo is enabled, default 0.0635
   ----- ---------------------- -----------------------------------------
-  : Addtional parameters accepted by the panoramic camera.
+  : Additional parameters accepted by the panoramic camera.

 ![Latitude / longitude map created with the panoramic camera.][imgCameraPanoramic]